vmikk/phylonext_manual/docs/parameters.md

 ^4^: Multiple comma-separated values allowed

+!!! info Custom polygons
     It is possible to use custom polygons instead of WGSRPD file.
     Polygons should be in the simple feature collection format (class `sf` of the [`sf` package](https://r-spatial.github.io/sf/), geometry type: `MULTIPOLYGON`) and must contain `LevelName` column.
     Data should be saved as a serialized R object (with `saveRDS`).

 ## Spatial outliers removal